 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Sometimes a conference proceeding will be published after it has been presented.
 Other times, it may never appear until the research is included in a formal article or book.
-To further complicate the situation, proceedings may be published as a book, an special journal issue, online, or any mix of these.
-Here are some way to look for the full-text of a conference proceeding.
+To further complicate the situation, proceedings may be published as a book, a special journal issue, online, or any mix of these formats.
+Here are some best practices when looking for the full-text of a conference proceeding:

-- Search for a website for the conference or from its sponsor.
-These will often tell you if the proceedings have been published.
+Conduct a google search for a website for the conference or from a conference's sponsor.
+These websites will often tell you if the proceedings have been published.
 Some even offer abstracts or full-text on the conference website.

 For proceedings published in books, search the catalog for the conference name or the ISBN of the proceeding.